-FIGURE 8: SPM-200 Sensors (Configured Unit)
+FIGURE 8: SPM-200 Homepage (Configured Unit)

-Note that the default names on the previous illustration have been replaced by names that are more meaningful in this installation.
+Phone: 714-751-0488 Fax: 714-957-1621 Note that the default names on the previous illustration have been replaced by names that are more meaningful in this installation.
 Some other configuration variables have been changed, such as the temperature units.
 Temperature can be displayed in Fahrenheit or Celsius, whichever you choose.
-The clock has been set.
+The clock has been set and some of the information in the box at the bottom has been customized as well.

 This unit has been running for a while, so it displays a graph of all the data.
-This graph is configurable; it always shows all the data.
+This graph is not configurable; it always shows all the data.
+Later on you will see a screen that you can customize to show only the data you want to see.

-Note that '2 Alarms Tripped' appears at the top of the page.
-The values for "System VDC 12345656" and 'Temp (F)' are red instead of black, indicating that these are the values that tripped the alarms.
+Note that there is a gap in time on the graph.
+The SPM must have been turned off over that time span.
+Note also that "2 Alarms Tripped" appears at the top of the page.
+The values for "Helios" and "EBS" are red instead of black, indicating that these are the values that tripped the alarms.

-This page is automatically scanned and refreshed once every 5 seconds.
+The inputs are scanned every 15 seconds.
+This page is automatically refreshed once per minute.
 You can force the page to show the newest data immediately by clicking the "refresh" button on your browser.